-7 Strategies to Enjoy Eating with Friends Again
+7 Strategies to Eat Out with Friends Again

 Social gatherings can be difficult for anyone with a food allergy or intolerance.
 Many events seem to center around eating and drinking.
 This scenario is especially true for a celiac when a pizzeria is a spur of the moment choice.

 Plastering a smile on your face and assuring everyone that you’re fine is hard.
 Smelling the oregano and melting cheese wafting about doesn’t help either.

 Then you get questions asking why you can’t just order a salad.
 You explain that even a salad is risky in a pizza kitchen with airborne flour.
 Even gluten-free menu items can be dangerous since they are prepared in the same space as gluten items.